 At CultuRecode, we propose that Cultures’ Belief Systems are framed on 4 key elements stemming from the four Core needs of humans on Earth.
 These elements are handed down over hundreds of generations to entrench a set of Core Responsibilities and Values for a group of humans to live by and aspire to (their instinctive belief system).
 It is the default system people unconsciously revert to whenever they are asked for an opinion, decision or judgement.

-These elements are;
+These dimensions are;

 - Core Values for each member of the group to aspire to, hand down and live by every day.
 Each Sacred Knowledge area must have a set of attached instincts which are the foundation of behaviour and communication rules to establish group loyalty, harmony and sustainability (how we feel safe, judge others, behave in public, perceive success and happiness etc.) We compared the Ancient Indigenous Core Values with those of Colonial Australia and found incredible perspective and process difference which finally explains the frustrations felt when these two cultures meet or collaborate.